 Zwift Cycling Application

-I have not used Zwift app, however, I did saw a lot of riders using the app.
+I have not used the Zwift app, however, I did saw a lot of riders using the app.
 So I started digging about the specs of zwift cycling app.
-This is basically an app which is used by a lot of people doing indoor training.
+This is basically an app that is used by a lot of people doing indoor training.
 I mean just take a look at it, looks like something coming straight out of Xbox or PS.

 Zwift cycling app, which works with any turbo trainer, features crystal clear graphics that even show your avatar rising out of your saddle when you’re pumping hard or tucking on fast downhills.
 You can decide at the beginning whether you prefer to race against others or compete against yourself.
 Although the mobile app works as its own game, the full experience is enhanced by connecting to a desktop version and using the mobile app as a remote control.
 I would recommend everyone to try this, this is fun.

 I would say that this i.e. map my ride app does not have an advantage when it comes to social amalgamation like STRAVA.
 However, this is the best app when it comes to creating custom routes.
 The user interface is too easy to understand.
 Although again there are numerous apps in the market which allow you to create a route, none matches map my ride.
 This app has been in existence for a long time and they are surely using their experience to the fullest potential.